cmincu/bookstore/README.md

 Bookstore application
 ======================

-Simple SpringBoot application that manage list of books in a library.
-Data is stored into H2 in memory database by default or MariaDB docker instance.
+Simple SpringBoot application that manage a bookstore.

 Assure you have Java 11 and Maven installed.